sennetconsortium/senotype_editor/docs/README.md

 ### Bulk Addition windows
 Bulk addition windows allow the user to load a large number of markers from a local CSV file that the user specifies.

+The bulk addition windows will only add information from a CSV if:
+* the CSV has the expected format
+* all markers in the CSV can be found in an external source

 #### Specified markers
 The CSV used for bulk upload of specified markers must have the following structure: